-As an Access to Work support worker, I understand the unique challenges that ADHD can bring and am experienced in working with business owners and entrepreneurs who have this condition.
-If you are eligible for support, I can provide you with the assistance you need to get things done, achieve your goals and make your life easier.
+As an Access to Work support worker, I understand the unique challenges that ADHD can bring and have experience in working with business owners and entrepreneurs who have ADHD.
+If you are eligible for support, I can provide you with the assistance you need to get things done, achieve your goals, and make your life easier.

 Need help?
 Not sure what it is you need help with?
 Download my free and easy to use tool here which will help you to identify the valuable tasks within your business and also the time draining tasks and tasks that you don’t like doing or find a challenge.

 Get in touch for a free no obligation chat.

 Email me – email@example.com

 You can check out here what other people have had to say about how I’ve helped them.

 Purple Violet – “giving you time to focus on the important stuff”